References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-As the UK's specialist aviation regulator we ensure that:
+As the UK's aviation regulator we work so that:

 We are a public corporation, established by Parliament in 1972 as an independent specialist aviation regulator.
 The UK Government requires that our costs are met entirely from charges to those we provide a service to or regulate.